LostInBrittany/polymer-beers/step-07/README.md

 Until recently there wasn't an official routing solution for Polymer.
 When they needed to add a routing component to Polymer, most people either use a non-official component like [excess-router](https://github.com/atotic/excess-router) or packaged an external router library like [visionmedia's page.js](https://visionmedia.github.io/page.js/) inside a custom component.

-Since Polymer 1.4 an official solution for routing on Polymer has been released: [carbon-route](https://elements.polymer-project.org/elements/carbon-route), an element that enables declarative, self-describing routing for a web app.
+Since 2016 Google I/O, an official solution for routing on Polymer has been released: [app-route](https://elements.polymer-project.org/elements/app-route), an element that enables declarative, self-describing routing for a web app.

-So we are going to use *carbon-route* to do the routing side of our app without having to change things in our elements.
+So we are going to use *app-route* to do the routing side of our app without having to change things in our elements.

 ## Auto-binding magic